European Securities and Markets Authority: ESMA's product intervention measures

 On 1 August 2018, the ESMA implemented modified trading restrictions concerning contracts for difference (CFDs) and spread betting for retail clients.
 The most significant change was that binary options will be completely banned, while the CFD leverage that retail clients can trade with will be restricted to 30:1 and 2:1, depending on the volatility of the underlying asset traded.
 These restrictions applied to traders categorized as retail investors only.
 Experienced traders, which fall under the category of professional clients, were excluded.
 This also meant that professional clients did not receive the same investor protections as retail investors.
-The restrictions, initially imposed as a temporary measure, were renewed on 1 February 2019 ,for a further three-month period.
+The restrictions, initially imposed as a temporary measure, were renewed on 1 February 2019, for a further three-month period.
 On 31 July 2019, the ESMA announced that it will not renew the restrictions after they expire on 1 August 2019, as all the EU member countries have managed to implement similar restrictions on the national level.

-Questions and answers (Q&A)
+ESMA's supervision of ESG rating activities

+The addition of overseeing Environmental, Social, and Governance (ESG) rating providers to the European Securities and Markets Authority's (ESMA) responsibilities can be seen as a coherent extension of its existing mandate and expertise.
+Its association through the proposal of a regulation on ESG ratings activities integrity and transparency therefore aligns with the aim to concentrate a comprehensive EU Finance Single Rulebook on the hand of ESMA.
+ESMA would have supervisory powers over ESG rating providers in addition to the supervision of credit rating agencies.
+Since there are similarities between supervisory functions, ESMA will have much more facilitated future supervision.

+Under the proposed regulations, any entity wishing to offer Environmental, Social, and Governance (ESG) rating services within the European Union must obtain official authorization.
+Entities based in the EU are obliged to seek this authorization from the European Securities and Markets Authority.
+ESMA will grant authorization upon determining that the applicant meets the criteria outlined in the Proposal and the right to apply fines in case of non-compliance to the set of requirements on quality, integrity, independence and transparency.

+ESMA's issuance of guidance

-To ensure the consistent day-to-day application of Union law within ESMA's remit, one of the organisations' key contributions is the production and maintenance of Q&As.
-To open the process, ESMA launched in February 2017 a new process allowing stakeholders to submit a Q&A. Once scrutinised, if these Q&As are selected, they are published in English on ESMA's website.
+To ensure the consistent day-to-day application of Union law within ESMA's remit, ESMA issues and maintains "Guidelines (“GL”), Opinions (“OP”) and Q&As (“Q&As”)".
+As for the legal basis, the ESMA regulation specifically empowers ESMA to issue and maintain Guidelines and recommendations (Article 16), Opinions (Article 16a), and Q&As (Article 16b).

+As for Q&As, in February 2017 ESMA launched a process to allow stakeholders to submit a Q&A. Once scrutinised, if these Q&As are selected, they are published in English on ESMA's website.